salo18/qt_swim_final/README.md

 Next steps:
-- check that email goes to the list
-- set up cron job for api/send

-- why isn't status being reported properly? investigate scraper.js
-- update privacy and terms pages to new name
 - add image to homepage
-- buy domain and connect to vercel
-- if the second to last reading has a different `status` value, send a message saying that the status has changed

 DONE - make cron job that checks the db for the last two readings DONE - write email content
 DONE - set up React form and add new users to DB
+DONE - check that email goes to the list
+DONE - check that email list is not exposed --- sent to myself and then as BCC to the list DONE - update privacy and terms pages to new name
+DONE - buy domain and connect to vercel
+DONE - When domain is connected, set up cron job for api/send

 challenge with this project